-Spectrum + - Spectrum + by Vitro Biopharma is an advanced formulation designed to provide and support the nutrition shown to be deficient in both children and adults with autism.
+Spectrum + - Spectrum + is an advanced formulation designed to provide and support the nutrition shown to be deficient in both children and adults with autism.
 Studies have shown that the combination of natural ingredients present in Spectrum + help in neurological development and DNA repair.
 The ingredients are potent anti-inflammatory and antioxidants which help reduce inflammation linked to autism and are safe for all types of diets and sensitivities.

 The molecular mechanisms by which Spectrum + helps restore and/or improves behavioral abnormalities encompass both normalization of central and peripheral immune alteration and oxidative stress markers and new molecular mechanisms such as expression of cortical gamm-amino butyric acid neurons and certain types of miRNAs that regulate spine growth.

 First and most important, early intervention can make a big difference.
 The earlier an individual receives appropriate support, the better his/her prognosis.
 Your doctor can help you decide which autism treatments are appropriate for your child, however, keep in mind that there is no single treatment for everyone with autism.
 Instead, there are a variety of therapies that may be helpful addressing symptoms depending on the individual’s needs.